Jadarma/blog/content/posts/2025/0502_TheAtHomeBurger/index.md

 When the buns are toasted, wait for the meat to cook halfway, then turn over, season it again.
 Turn the onion as well and continue cooking.

 About _30s - 1m_ before it is done, add one or two slices of cheese on top of the patty and cover with a lid to melt.
+The cheese will trap the seasoning _(and therefore, flavor)_ inside.
 This is a good time to start building the burger.

 {{< figure src="burger3.webp"